 Rancho San Antonio Detention Basin (completed)

 This detention basin element was completed in June 2021.
-Valley Water held a zoom event to celebrate the completion of the Rancho San Antonio Detention Basin, the last element of the Project.
-To view the event video or the aerial video of the 10-mile stretch of the project, click on the hyperlinks.
+Valley Water held a zoom event to celebrate the completion of the civil construction of the Rancho San Antonio Detention Basin, the last element of the Project.
+To view the event video or the aerial video of the 10-mile stretch of the project, visit the project page.

 McKelvey Park Detention Basin (completed)